-But now since I've come to the Lord and have been reading the Bible for 25 years, I've learned that I was greatly deceived then.
-Almighty God wants certain things from all of us who have been washed in the blood of the Lamb and been forgiven.
+But now since I've come to the Lord and have been reading the Bible for decades, I've learned the answer to the question, What does God want?
+Almighty God wants certain things from all of us who have been washed in the blood of the Lamband been forgiven.

 However, as it is written: "No eye has seen, no ear has heard, no mind has conceived what God has prepared for those who love him" - but God has revealed it to us by his Spirit.
 The Spirit searches all things, even the deep things of God.
 (1 Cor 2:9,10)

 Listen, my dear brothers: Has not God chosen those who are poor in the eyes of the world to be rich in faith and to inherit the kingdom he promised those who love him?
 (James 2:5)

 If anyone says, "I love God," yet hates his brother, he is a liar.
 For anyone who does not love his brother, whom he has seen, cannot love God, whom he has not seen.
 And he has given us this command: Whoever loves God must also love his brother.
 (1 John 4:20,21)He keeps his covenant of love with those who love him:

 I prayed to the LORD my God and confessed: O Lord, the great and awesome God, who keeps his covenant of love with all who love him and obey his commands.
 (Dan 9:4)God will test us regarding our love for Him:

 If a prophet, or one who foretells by dreams, appears among you and announces to you a miraculous sign or wonder, and if the sign or wonder of which he has spoken takes place, and he says, "Let us follow other gods" (gods you have not known) "and let us worship them," you must not listen to the words of that prophet or dreamer.
 The LORD your God is testing you to find out whether you love him with all your heart and with all your soul.
 (Deu 13:1-3)False prophets are allowed as a test.